Exam Accommodation Policy for Students and Faculty

-- You must contact your professor to receive authorization to reschedule a missed exam.
+- Students must contact their professor to receive authorization to reschedule a missed exam.

-- Both you and your professor will coordinate/ arrange a new testing date and time with the SDS.
+- Students must coordinate/ arrange a new testing date and time with their professor and SDS.

-A "Reader" is a person who reads exams aloud to students who cannot access the written text in which it is normally presented.
+A "Reader" is a person who reads exams aloud to students who cannot access the written text the way it is normally presented.
 The policy governing the interaction between readers and test takers is:

-- Readers can be asked to repeat information, so do not hesitate to ask them to do so.
+- Readers can be asked to repeat information.

 - Readers will only read what is on the printed page.
 They cannot be asked to interpret, define, explain or reword questions.

-- Readers need your feedback to be effective.
-Let the person reading to you know what method of vocal communication works best for you in terms of voice tone, rate/speed, pause between sentences, etc.
+- Readers need the student’s feedback to be effective.
+Let the person reading know what method of vocal communication works best for you in terms of tone of voice, rate/speed, pauses between sentences, etc.

 - Scribes will write down verbatim what you have dictated.
 The scribe is not responsible for organizing or paraphrasing your thoughts into a final most "readable" draft.

-- Scribes are responsible for general spelling and sentence-ending punctuation.
-You are responsible for detailing to the scribe any spelling specific, class-related terminology or punctuation.
+- Scribes are responsible for general spelling and sentence-ending punctuation, unless there is an essential requirement otherwise specified by the professor.
+Students are otherwise responsible for detailing to the scribe any spelling specific, class-related terminology or punctuation.

-- At any time during your exam, you will have the opportunity to review what the scribe has written either by reading or having it read to you.
+- At any time during your exam, students will have the opportunity to review what the scribe has written either by reading or having it read.

-- If there are corrections in your exam responses, you will direct the scribe to make them.
+- If there are corrections in exam responses to be made, the student is responsible for directing the scribe to make any changes.

 Varied assistive technology may be approved as an accommodation and used during exams to ensure accessibility.
 Common assistive technologies include: